LCFF Frequently Asked QuestionsFrequently asked questions and answers regarding the Local Control Funding Formula.

 LCFF funding calculations are not the only reason FRPM eligibility data is collected; it is also collected in aggregate to track the academic achievement of the socioeconomically disadvantaged pupil group as defined in California’s accountability workbook approved by the SBE and submitted to the federal United States Department of Education as required by federal accountability statute.
 Therefore, any pupils identified as FRPM eligible are included in the schools’ socioeconomically disadvantaged accountability subgroup.
 FRPM data may also be used to determine funding for categorical programs such as the Prop 39 Clean Energy Jobs Act.

 What information must be collected on the alternative household income data collection forms for Provision 2 and 3 schools, schools participating under the CEP, or schools that do not participate in the NSLP?
-(Updated 15-Oct-2015)
+(Updated 17-Nov-2020)